goodrobots/devFrame/docs/_docs/13-flight-controller.md

 - Route the wires and plug into the flight control switch/buzzer port.

 Nice job!
 This step is complete.
 In the next steps we will install the rest of our gear.
 We will secure our wiring harness after we know everything works as it should.

+## Step 3 - ESC Signal Wires

+In this step we will plug in the signal wires from the ESC to the flight controller's motor outputs.
+What you need:

+-